tariqdude/WebsiteTest/README.md

 Edit these portions to customize animations or disable features as needed.

+The hero tagline rotates through a set of phrases defined in `script.js`.
+Update the `phrases` array to change the words that cycle below the main heading.

 ## Development Tips

 - Ensure you have an internet connection so the CDN links for fonts and third-party libraries load correctly.